richplastow/tunefields/notes/01-setting-up-nx.md

 Visit <http://localhost:3000/> which should show 'Welcome view 👋'.

-In your browser's 'Network' developer tab, you should see seven `200` requests, plus a `101` for Webpack's hot module reloading.
+In your browser's 'Network' developer tab, you should see eight `200` requests, plus a `101` for Webpack's hot module reloading.
 Later, the build will show just ???? requests.